CouchPartyGames/OpenTournament/README.md

 ```

 ### SystemD Configuration
-You can find an example service file in `extra/opentournament.service`
+You can find an example service file in `extra/opentournament.service`.
+It's recommended to install in /etc/systemd/system directory.

 ```
 systemctl daemon-reload
 systemctl enable --now opentournament.service